PREreview/documentation/code_of_conduct.md

 ## Reporting Code of Conduct violations
 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported personally by contacting the PREreview leadership team at **[contact@prereview.org](contact@prereview.org)**, or anonymously by filling out [this anonymous form](https://forms.gle/a4x3TX2D2XRRN7Wo6).

 An example of unacceptable behavior includes, but is not limited to, a rude and/or destructive comment appearing in a PREreview (see below for more examples of unacceptable behavior).
 All complaints will be reviewed and investigated, and will  result in a response that is deemed necessary and appropriate to the circumstances.
-The PREreview team is obligated to maintain confidentiality with regard to the reporter of an incident.
+The PREreview team is obligated to maintain confidentiality with regard to the person that reports an incident.
 Further details of specific enforcement policies may be posted separately.
 PREreview members who do not follow and PREreview team members who do not enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.